-Name Current Position Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee 2.
-Dr Peter Weldon Independent Director Chairman of the Audit Committee Member of the Compensation Committee 3.
-Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of the Compensation Committee 4.
+Name Current Position Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Development Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee 2.
+Mr Surong Bulakul Independent Director Chairman of the Audit Committee Chairman of the Corporate Governance and Sustainable Development Committee Member of the Compensation Committee 3.
+Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Development Committee Member of the Compensation Committee 4.
 Mr Varut Bulakul Member of the Executive Committee Member of the Compensation Committee Member of the Nominating Committee Member of the Investment Committee President Investment